-It appears that the power law behavior describes well the surface displacements with a maximum discrepancy of about 5 cm for Stake 14 (8 days before break-off), about the same order of magnitude as the one observed during the 2005 Weisshorn event (Fig. 5).
-However, residuals indicate an oscil-
+It appears that the power law behavior describes the surface displacements well, with a maximum discrepancy of about 5 cm for Stake 14 (8 days before break-off), about the same order of magnitude as the one observed during the 2005 Weisshorn event (Fig. 5).
+However, residuals indicate an oscillating pattern.

-205 lating pattern.
 When using the log-periodic function (Eq.
-2), the agreement between measured and fitted values (dashed gray line) becomes better, with an accuracy of the order of magnitude of the measurement accuracy (less than a centimeter).
+2), the agreement between measured and fitted values (dashed gray line) becomes better, with an accuracy of the order of magnitude of the measurement accuracy (less than 1 cm).
 Results show that the critical time can be expected around the 3rd October for both stakes, which is fairly close to the observed break-off.
-Note that such an approach can be used to investigate how far in advance a reliable time forecast is possible 210 (see section 5.4).
+Note that such an approach can be used to investigate how far in advance a reliable time forecast is possible (see Sect.
+5.4).

-However, even if Stake 14 is located on a section that broke off earlier, no differences could be detected.
+However, even if Stake 14 is located on a section that had broken off earlier, no differences could be detected.
 Our approach is not able to detect whether the break-off will occur all at once or as successive small events.